-Based on experience with similar organizations, emergency services organizations usually enjoy a 10 to 15 percent ratio of administration and support staff to total personnel.
-As identified previously, the fire district has 123 operations staff, but only three full-time administrative staff.
+According to the Center for Public Safety Excellence, emergency services organizations usually enjoy a 10 to 15 percent ratio of administration and support staff to total personnel.
+As identified previously, the fire district has 95 operations staff, but only four full-time administrative staff, showing we are potentially understaffed by four to five administrative personnel.

-Thus, Evesham Township Fire District No.1 career personnel ensure the administrative and business functions of the Fire District are maintained, including the following responsibilities: Administration, Fire Operations, Emergency Medical Services, Information Technology, Fire Prevention/Public Education, and Training and Safety.
-The Fire Chief is also the appointed Emergency Management Coordinator for Evesham Township.
+Thus, Evesham Township Fire District No.1 career personnel perform double duty, ensuring the administrative and business functions of the Fire District are maintained, including the following responsibilities: Administration, Fire Operations, Emergency Medical Services, Information Technology, Fire Prevention/Public Education, Training and Safety, and Support Services and Logistics, while also maintaining a response-ready posture to immediately respond to calls for service.
+The Fire Chief oversees the operational and administrative functions of the District and= is also the appointed Emergency Management Coordinator for Evesham Township.

-The following administrative and business functions are completed by the career administration and career fire officers, with significant support from the career firefighters:
+The following administrative and business functions are completed by the administrative staff and career fire officers, with significant support from the career firefighters:

 - Administration functions include: providing direction and policy to the entire department and includes human resources and financial management components; information technology and integration; management of public records; contract management, public purchasing and procurement and distribution of supplies.
-Administrative functions also include all human resource aspects, such as: the hiring and promotional processes, the administration of discipline, labor-management relations, employee benefits, and volunteer stipend/benefit programs for the District. - Fire Operations include: the protection of lives, property and the environment by responding to fire, EMS and all-hazards emergencies, performing pre-fire planning inspections, and assisting in presenting public education programs to increase fire and life safety awareness. - Emergency Medical Services includes: handling the administrative and operational aspects of our emergency medical service delivery system.
-This also includes working with our contracted Medical Director, protocol development and maintenance, quality control/quality assurance program, and billing compliance program.

-- Support Services includes: the oversight and management of the facilities and fleet, ensuring operational readiness, and also managing contracts and scheduling third-party testing as mandated by various state laws and nationally recognized standards. - The Training section: provides all-hazards and EMS training for new and existing Fire Department personnel to ensure all members are well-trained in the skills needed to keep the public protected; the Department Training Officer works to prevent or reduce the severity of injuries and exposures to contagious diseases, while enhancing the overall readiness of all members. - Fire Prevention/Public Education and Fire Investigation: promotes public safety by administering fire codes and standards, conducting commercial building inspections, enforcing compliance of code requirements and investigating fire origin and cause; assigned fire inspectors also deliver structured public education on fire, EMS and life safety practices to the community through social media, live presentations and community outreach programs throughout the year.
+Administrative functions also include all human resource aspects, such as: the hiring and promotional processes, the administration of discipline, labor-management relations, employee benefits, and volunteer stipend/benefit programs for the District. - Fire Operations include: the protection of lives, property, and the environment by responding to fire, EMS, and all-hazards emergencies, performing pre-fire planning inspections, and assisting in presenting public education programs to increase fire and life safety awareness. - Emergency Medical Services include: handling the administrative and operational aspects of our emergency medical service delivery system.
+This also includes working with our contracted Medical Director, protocol development and maintenance, quality control/quality assurance program, and billing compliance program. - Support Services and Logistics include: the oversight and management of the facilities, fleet, and equipment ensuring operational readiness, and also managing contracts and scheduling third-party testing as mandated by various state laws and nationally recognized standards; uniform and turnout gear ordering, station consumables and response consumables, such as EMS supplies and suppressions/rescue supplies - The Training section: provides all-hazards and EMS training for new and existing Fire Department personnel to ensure all members are well-trained in the skills needed to keep the public protected; the Department Training Officer and designated Assistant Training Officers from the career and volunteer staff work to prevent or reduce the severity of injuries and exposures to contagious diseases, while enhancing the overall readiness of all members. - Fire Prevention/Public Education and Fire Investigation: promotes public safety by administering fire codes and standards, conducting commercial building inspections, enforcing compliance of code requirements and investigating fire origin and cause; assigned fire inspectors also deliver structured public education on fire, EMS and life safety practices to the community through social media, live presentations and community outreach programs throughout the year.

 Volunteer and per-diem personnel are responsible for the operational staffing of the suppression and emergency medical service apparatus.
-The volunteer fire officer cadre support limited administrative functions related to their assigned personnel, including membership support and training delivery and support.
+The volunteer fire officer cadre support incident command and scene management, as well as limited administrative functions related to their assigned personnel, including membership support and training delivery and support.